Bel0rusochka/MessengerKotlin/README.md

 I used Kotlin to
 implement the program.
-Although nowadays Kotlin is primarily used for developing mobile applications, but its advantage is full interoperability with Java and its simpler, more concise syntax.
+Although nowadays Kotlin is primarily used for developing mobile applications, but its advantage is full interoperability with Java, also it have simpler and more concise syntax.

-Also was developed a simple user Interface for the client part.
+In addition was developed a simple user Interface for the client part.

 ## Functionality
-The client part is designed in such a way that the user must register their account and then log in.
+The client part is designed in such a way that the users must register their account and then log in.
 Messages can only be sent to users who are already registered; if you try to send a message to a non-existent user, you will receive a notification and the message will not be sent.